Detection of GW200105 with a targeted eccentric search: Methods

 \subsection{Template bank and matched filtering}

 We use the \texttt{PyCBC} pipeline~\cite{Usman:2015kfa, Nitz:2017svb, Davies:2020tsx} for matched filtering the detector data against template banks to search for GWs from compact binaries.
 We employ an aligned-spin eccentric template bank, generated using the method developed in~\cite{Phukon:2024amh}, covering the five-dimensional search parameter space consisting of the component masses, spin magnitudes and eccentricity, contrary to a four-dimensional quasi-circular parameter space used in LVK analyses~\cite{KAGRA:2021vkt, LIGOScientific:2025yae}.
 The resulting eccentric template bank contains $1,553,811$ template waveforms modeled with the frequency-domain waveform-approximant {\tt TaylorF2Ecc}~\cite{Moore:2016qxz}.
-The template bank is constructed using the power spectral density (PSD) of the LIGO Livingston data released along with posteriors of parameters of GW200105 from the LVK analysis~\cite{LIGOScientific:2021qlt} and uses a minimal match between neighboring templates of $0.97$ evaluated in the frequency range $20-1000$ Hz.
+The template bank is constructed using the power spectral density (PSD) of the LIGO Livingston data released from the LVK analysis~\cite{LIGOScientific:2021qlt} along with the posteriors of the eccentric analysis of GW200105 from~\cite{Morras:2025xfu}, and uses a minimal match between neighboring templates of $0.97$ evaluated in the frequency range $20-1000$ Hz.

 The span of our search parameter space is summarized in Table~\ref{tab:bank_params}.
 The mass and spins ranges are chosen such that they fully cover the posterior samples obtained in~\cite{Morras:2025xfu} from the reanalysis of GW200105 with an eccentric, precessing waveform model~\cite{Morras:2025nlp}.
 In the left panel of Fig.~\ref{fig:template_bank}, we show the distribution of templates in terms of the two dominant parameters of spin-aligned, eccentric waveforms, the effective spin, $\chi^{}_{\rm eff}$~\cite{Ajith:2009bn}, and the eccentric chirp mass, $\mathcal{M}_c^{\rm ecc}$~\cite{Favata:2021vhw}, defined as